opil/documentation/docs/admin/SP/opil_server_sp_install.md

 ```
 sudo docker-compose up
 ```
-To check if everything is working properly follow the guide [Starting from Docker - Central SP.](./opil_server_sp_gettingStarted#fromdocker)
+To check if everything is working properly follow the guide `Starting from Docker - Central SP`.